-- Furfural–burnt caramel, bitter almond and dried fruits.
+- Furfural–burnt caramel, bitter almond and dried fruit.

-Oak barrels not only improve whisky (whiskey, bourbon, brandy), but they are essential for imparting colour and the distinctive taste.
+Oak barrels not only improve whisky (whiskey, bourbon, brandy), but they are essential to produce colour and the distinctive flavour.
 Whisky is an alchemist’s brew of water, alcohol, and oak.
-For whisky barrels, oak is seasoned (dried), toasted and charred–the exact degree of each is part of the whisky makers art.
+For whisky casks, oak is seasoned (dried), toasted and charred–the exact degree of each is part of the whiskey makers art.

 Whisky barrels may pass on to the wine industry or on for other uses.
-At this stage, the barrel may be 50-60 years old, but the wood is still useful for–barbecue smoking chips, barrel planters, and woodcrafts using the staves.
+At this stage, the barrel may be 50-60 years old.
+Wood is still useful for–barbecue smoking chips, barrel planters, and woodcraft using the staves.
 The timber is still fit for purpose and can turn into practical oak gifts like bottle openers or pens.

 Farewell to the Oak

-The UK contains around 121 million oak trees, and these are both iconic and treasured because of the role they play in promoting biodiversity and their many uses, from producing leather and whisky to providing shade and clean air in the park.
+The UK contains around 121 million oak trees.
+These are both iconic and treasured because of the role they play in promoting biodiversity and their many uses.
+From, leather to whisky production to providing shade and clean air in the park.

-An oak tree produces 2,000 to 9,000 acorns a year, but only one in 10,000 has the possibility of growing into a new oak tree.
-An oak tree takes decades if not hundreds of years to mature.
+An oak trees produce 2,000 to 9,000 acorns a year.
+But only one in 10,000 has the possibility of growing into a new oak tree.
+An oak tree takes decades, if not hundreds of years to mature.
 When you plant an oak tree, you are planting for the next generation, not for yourself.
-If you have any wonderful facts about oak trees message me below.
+If you have any wonderful facts about oak trees, message me below.

 Wooden rings are not new, and alternative wedding bands are gaining popularity over the traditional precious metal rings.
 These wood wedding rings are in tune

 The pens used for comparison and images on this page starting with the primary image: Herringbone Rollerball Royal Blue European Bright Pink European Black, Orange